Hibbert133/ShadowDiffsuion_plus/README.md

-# ShadowDiffusion+ : Combining Deterministic and Stochastic Models for Image Shadow Removal
+# [PSIPA ASC 2025] An improved method for Image Shadow Removal by Combining Deterministic and Stochastic Models

 ## Introduction